-Take note of the round container I used for this.
+Take note of the round container we used for this.
 It was a fail!
-I highly recommend you use a bread tin instead.
+We highly recommend you use a bread tin instead.
 To make your ice cream, scoop the more solid white ice cream into a strip down the middle of the tin.
 This will act as a barrier for the other two, which will be in a more soup-like form due to mixing in the food coloring.
 Add red to one side and blue to the other.
 Place it in the freezer for around two hours.

-Here’s where the fail happened.
-When I tried to scoop the ice cream, because it was in a round tin, the act of pulling the scoop towards me spun ALL of the ice cream around in a circle.
+Here's where the fail happened.
+When we tried to scoop the ice cream, because it was in a round tin, the act of pulling the scoop towards me spun ALL of the ice cream around in a circle.
 Whoops!
-I managed to get some in the end, but it wasn’t ideal.
+I managed to get some in the end, but it wasn't ideal.

 The proper way to eat ice cream is two scoops on a cone.